 Trading in cryptocurrency typically involves trading on the price movements of cryptocurrency via a contract for difference trading account, also called CFDs.
-Traders can also sell and buy bitcoin or other underlying coins that cryptocurrency transitions are based on via a bitcoin exchange.
+Traders can also sell and buy bitcoin on paybis or other underlying coins that cryptocurrency transitions are based on via a bitcoin exchange.
 CFD gives traders leverage and margin trading on cryptocurrencies like bitcoin, so traders can go long or short.

 Since CFD trading are derivative, traders can trade on the movements of cryptocurrency prices without having ownership of the actual cryptocurrency tokens.
 This means that traders can start small and only invest a small amount of money to have access to trading on the entire underlying market.

 - What Are the Risks Involved in Trading?

 Trading in cryptocurrencies can be risky, as it is quite a volatile market, which is why many experts recommend that traders have a financial safety net in place before attempting to be a full-time trader.
 Of course, first you’ll need to learn to use a trading platform.
 One of the best platforms for beginners is Binance, not only does it cover around 450 currencies, but it also has an up-to-date overview of the bitcoin price.

 Because most cryptocurrency trading involves the use of CFD trading accounts, which are leveraged products, traders can magnify their profits easily when trading.
 However, this magnification also affects losses, so any market losses have the potential to cripple an unprepared trader.
 To limit the risks when trading crypto, advanced traders appeal to quantitative and technical market analysis as well as to algorithmic software programmed to trade 24/7.
 Have a look here to learn more about it.